-The digestive system breaks food down into nutrients and energy that the body can use.
-Some types of food, including vegetables and yogurt, can help this process of digestion.
+The digestive system breaks food down into nutrients and energy for the body to use.
+Foods such as ginger, vegetables, kefir, and yogurt, can enhance this process.

 Eating certain types of food or making sudden changes to the diet can result in problems with digestion.